HaoHuang0527/Haohuang0527.github.io/_pages/about.md

 I built on my foundation in computer vision through the UROP 1101 project, where I integrated BLIP (Bootstrapped Language-Image Pre-training) and Noise Collage within the Stable Diffusion framework to enhance AI-driven image generation.
 This work involved leveraging BLIP’s semantic understanding to refine text-to-image alignment, boosting the quality of images generated from textual descriptions, while using Noise Collage techniques to curate and blend visual elements for dynamic compositions.
 I fine-tuned Stable Diffusion models to test these synergies and analyzed outputs to optimize performance.

-Expanding into LLMs, I am currently working on the RAGEN project, developing a reinforcement learning framework for reasoning-able LLMs in interactive, stochastic environments.
-Here, I formulate agent-environment interactions as Markov Decision Processes (MDPs) to enable sequential decision-making in dynamic settings, implement the Reason-Interaction Chain Optimization (RICO) algorithm to jointly optimize reasoning and action strategies for multi-turn interactions, and develop progressive reward normalization strategies (ARPO, BRPO, GRPO) to stabilize training and improve efficiency in complex environments.
+Expanding into LLMs, I worked on the RAGEN project, developing a reinforcement learning framework for reasoning-able LLMs in interactive, stochastic environments.
+Here, I formulated agent-environment interactions as Markov Decision Processes (MDPs) to enable sequential decision-making in dynamic settings, implemented ARPO/BRPO/GRPO progressive reward normalization and trajectory-level optimization (PPO/GAE vs. GRPO), achieving stable multi-turn updates and reducing gradient spikes, and added uncertainty-based trajectory filtering and gradient shaping (KL removal, asymmetric clipping) to delay collapse and improve sample efficiency.

 Through these projects, I have honed skills in model fine-tuning, multi-modal integration (BLIP, CLIP), reinforcement learning, algorithm implementation, and performance analysis, using tools like PyTorch, Hugging Face, and frameworks for both vision and language models.
 I am confident in my ability to tackle challenges at the intersection of these fields, and excited to continue exploring how LLMs and computer vision can together advance intelligent AI systems.

 ------
 Education

-1. The Hong Kong University of Science and Technology,   Sept.
-2022 - Present
+1. The Hong Kong University of Science and Technology,   Sept 2022 - Present

    Major: Computer Science and Engineering with an Extended Major in Artificial Intelligence

    Key Courses: Deep Learning, Data Structures Analysis, Algorithm Design, Relational Database, Operating System

-2. Korea Advanced Institute of Science and Technology ,   Feb.
-2025 - Jun.
-2025
+2. Korea Advanced Institute of Science and Technology ,   Feb 2025 - Jun 2025

    Undergraduate Student Exchange Program